/* For sample image thumbnails */

 The problem with using a long lens on a high-pixel-count medium-format camera is that even the slightest wind will cause substantial resolution loss.
 You need a way (e.g., using an umbrella) to shield the wind.
 You can also use a long-lens-support system from manufacturers such as RRS.
 This setup significantly improves the stability, although you do have to carry some extra stuff.

 ALPA recently announced the SB 51 version of this lens, making it slightly easier to carry.
 You can also send your SB 34 version back to ALPA to shorten it.
-Of course, you do need an 51mm adapter.
+Of course, you do need a 51mm adapter.
 Most people probably already have a 34mm adapter and a 17mm one in their camera bag, so just by stacking the two together, you have a 51mm one.

 ALPA HPF HIGH PRECISION FOCUSING (HPF) RINGS

+We are talking about a lens accessory instead of a lens here.
 I have ALPA HPF rings installed on every single Rodenstock lens.
 I think this is one of the best features of the ALPA system.
 Using live-view focus during twilight is very difficult.
 It becomes mission impossible at night.
 These rings, when correctly calibrated, allow me to focus very accurately by just looking at the marks on the ring.
 Simply turn it all the way to infinite and the lens will focus on infinite accurately.
-This sounds so easy and obvious, but if you have ever tried to focus on infinite at night with a 35mm camera you should understand what I am referring to.
+This sounds so easy and obvious, but if you have ever tried to focus on infinity at night with a 35mm camera you should understand what I am referring to.
 I use HPF rings all the time, especially at night, and I have never, ever, missed my focus.

 Note: use the ring to focus but forget about the Depth-of-Field marks.
 These DOF marks were calculated for film systems.
-For digital systems with a much smaller Circle of Confusion (CoC), these marks are totally off.
+Modern high-resolution digital sensors require a much stricter CoC criterion(CoC), these marks are totally off.
 Use a good DOF calculator App such as Lumariver that takes the CoC of modern sensors into consideration, or use a pre-calculated DOF table.

 SCHNEIDER KREUZNACH 40-80MM LS F/4.0-5.6 (for XF camera)